-LTC Nagel has a Bachelor of Arts in History from the University of Colorado, a Master’s of Science in Defense Analysis from the Naval Postgraduate School, and is a graduate of the US Army Command and General Staff College.
+Prior to the Sacramento Recruiting Battalion assignment, LTC Crisafulli served as the US Army Africa Liaison Officer to US Africa Command in Stuttgart, Germany.
+He has a Bachelor of Arts in English from Tulane University, a Master’s of Science in Defense Analysis from the Naval Postgraduate School, and is a graduate of the US Army Command and General Staff College.

-LTC Nagel’s awards and decorations include: Bronze Star Medal, Defense Meritorious Service Medal, Meritorious Service Medal (with Oak Leaf Cluster), Joint Services Commendation Medal (with Oak Leaf Cluster), Army Commendation Medal (with 2 Oak Leaf Clusters), Joint Services Achievement Medal, Army Achievement Medal (with 5 Oak Leaf Clusters), Expert Infantrymen’s Badge, Master Parachutist Badge, Special Forces Tab, Ranger Tab, Military Tab, Military Freefall Parachutist Badge, Thai Army Airborne Wings, and the US Army Recruiting Badge.
+LTC Crisafulli's awards and decorations include: Bronze Star Medal (with Oak Leaf Cluster), Defense Meritorious Service Medal, Meritorious Service Medal (with Oak Leaf Cluster), Joint Services Commendation Medal, Army Commendation Medal (with "V" device and 2 Oak Leaf Clusters), Joint Services Achievement Medal, Army Achievement Medal (with 4 Oak Leaf Clusters), Combat Infantrymen’s Badge, Special Forces Tab, Master Parachutist Badge, Air Assault Badge, and Argentinean Army Airborne Wings.

 Command Sergeant Major

 Command Sgt.
 Maj.
 Anthony T. Stoneburg is a native of Los Alamitos, Calif.
 He enlisted into the U.S. Army in March of 1990 and after completing Basic Training at Ft.
 Dix, N.J.
 His initial military occupational specialty was as a Counter Signal Intelligence Specialist.
 His early assignments include the U.S. Army Signal Operation Detachment, Ft.
 George G. Meade, Md., and Detachment NCOIC 214th Military Intelligence Company, Owing Mills, Md.